THE DOVER WAR MEMORIAL PROJECT

 Re-United in Heaven

-Ellen was the wife of Private Bert Thomas Mills, Corps of Military Police, and Yvonne, their daughter Yvonne's grandmother, Ellen's mother-in-law, just escaped, as she had remained on the pavement.
+headston for Mrs Mills and her daughter, by Simon ChambersEllen, formerly Savage, was the wife of Private Bert Thomas Mills, Corps of Military Police.
+They had married in 1926 and Yvonne was one of their daughters.
+Yvonne's grandmother, Ellen's mother-in-law, just escaped, as she had remained on the pavement

 In memory of